slatedocs/slate/source/includes/introduction.md

+# Introduction

+The [Foxtrot](https://foxtrot.io/) Android SDK allows you to leverage Foxtrot's powerful route-optimization functionality in your own applications.

 ## Prerequisites
-1. Android API Level 19 or above
+1. The Foxtrot Android SDK is supported on Android API level 19 and above.
-2. A Foxtrot API key
+2. You will need a Foxtrot API key to identify your organization.

 ## Getting access